pyca/pynacl/docs/public.rst

     .. method:: encrypt(plaintext, nonce, encoder)

-        Encrypts the plaintext message using the given `nonce` and returns the ciphertext encoded with the encoder.
+        Encrypts the plaintext message using the given `nonce` (or generates one randomly if omitted) and returns the ciphertext encoded with the encoder.

         .. warning:: It is **VITALLY** important that the nonce is a nonce, i.e. it is a number used only once for any given key.
 If you